pedrosc1967/pedrosc1967/README.md

 - 👋 Hi, I’m @pedrosc1967
 - 👀 I’m interested in apps and web development
-- 🌱 I’m currently learning Darta and Flutter
+- 🌱 I’m currently learning Dart and Flutter
 - 💞️ I’m looking to collaborate on any project that looks interesting
 - 📫 How to reach me : email me using  pedrosc1967[at]gmail.com